The Apprentice (British TV series): Series 1 (2005)

 The first series began in February 2005, with the opening theme being "Montagues and Capulets".
 The viewer ratings climbed to almost 4 million viewers for the final episode on 4 May 2005.
-The winner of this series was Tim Campbell, who had previously worked as a Senior Planner within the Marketing and Planning Department of London Underground.
+The winner of the first series was Tim Campbell, (Saira Khan finished as finalist) who had previously worked as a Senior Planner within the Marketing and Planning Department of London Underground.
 After his victory he went on to become Project Director of Amstrad's new Health and Beauty division at the time, but left the company to pursue other interests the following year, starting up the Bright Ideas Trust in 2008 which offers funding and support for young people wishing to start their own business.

-In August 2008, the American cable channel CNBC began to present the first series on Monday nights, but it was aired in disparate time slots or not at all due to the network's abrupt shifting of their programme schedule in order to cover developments regarding the global financial crisis of 2008–2009, leading to the series not being broadcast in full.
+In August 2008, the American cable channel CNBC began to present the first series on Monday nights, but it was aired in disparate time slots or not at all due to the network's abrupt shifting of their programme schedule in order to cover developments of the 2008 financial crisis, leading to the series not being broadcast in full.
 With CNBC deciding to focus their prime time schedule on financial news programming, the programme's rights were moved to BBC America, where it started transmission on 5 May 2009.

 Series 2 (2006)

 The second series began on 22 February 2006, with a spin-off programme introduced on BBC Three to air alongside it called The Apprentice: You're Fired!.
-The series finished with a record of 5.7 million viewers watching the final being won by Michelle Dewberry.
+The second series finished with a record of 5.7 million viewers watching the final being won by Michelle Dewberry.
 Dewberry briefly took up a post under Sugar following the series, but left in September 2006 after a series of personal problems.

 Series 3 (2007)

 For the third series, 10,000 applications were received by the production staff, with a promise made to incorporate "tougher tasks and better people", after Sugar expressed concerns that the show was becoming similar in format to that of Big Brother.
 Alongside this, the BBC also revealed that the programme was being moved over to BBC One and aimed at a more "mainstream audience", with the broadcaster subsequently moving The Apprentice: You're Fired! to BBC Two as a direct result.

-The series started on 28 March 2007 with viewing figures of 4.5 million, climbing throughout the run to a peak of 6.8 million people, all watching the final being won by Simon Ambrose.
+The third series started on 28 March 2007 with viewing figures of 4.5 million, climbing throughout the run to a peak of 6.8 million people, all watching the final being won by Simon Ambrose.